Sam221104/Hangman-Game/README.md

 The program processes the user's guess, checking if it matches any letters in the hidden word.
 If correct, the corresponding letters are revealed, and the Hangman figure remains unchanged.
 If incorrect, a part of the Hangman figure is gradually drawn, and the remaining guesses decrease.
+### Visual Appeal ###
+The game interface is visually appealing, with a gradient background and well-designed Hangman components.
 ![image](https://github.com/Sam221104/Hangman-Game/assets/112628971/7322507f-86b0-4162-9a38-e4ecb3c173fb)

 ### Visual Feedback ###